ncatlab/nlab-content/pages/1149.md

  need to know to actually get a feeling for what my space $X$ is like is an idea about how different ways of probing my space relate to each other

- * Okay, so we'll do this: for every pair $U$ and $V$ of test spaces that you come up with, and for every way $f : U \to V$ of mapping these into each other, I inform you not only about the set of ways $X(U)$ that $U$ can be mapped into my secret space $X$, and the set of ways $X(V)$ that $V$ can be mapped into my secret space, but I also tell you how these are related when you first map $V$ into $X$ by a map $p : V \to X$ and then map $U$ into $X$
+ * Okay, so we'll do this: for every pair $U$ and $V$ of test spaces that you come up with, and for every way $\phi : U \to V$ of mapping these into each other, I inform you not only about the set of ways $X(U)$ that $U$ can be mapped into my secret space $X$, and the set of ways $X(V)$ that $V$ can be mapped into my secret space, but I also tell you how these are related when you first map $V$ into $X$ by a map $p : V \to X$ and then map $U$ into $X$